 Style Guides: Different citation styles are appropriate to different academic disciplines.
 Students should consult the style manual or style sheet approved by their department/program.
 Approved style manuals may include the Chicago Manual of Style, the MLA Style Manual, the Publication Manual of the American Psychological Association, and A Manual for Writers of Term Papers, Theses, and Dissertations.
 These manuals provide answers to questions about quotations, footnotes, and other details.
 Writers should follow the approved style manual consistently.
-See this library webpage http://libguides.webster.edu/mendeley for information on citation management software available to you.
+See this library webpage https://library.webster.edu/mendeley for information on citation management software available to you.

 Fonts/Spacing/Size: The manuscript and the abstract must be double-spaced except for footnotes or long quotations (as defined by the style guide).
 Any legible fonts, except script, italic, or ornamental fonts, that are equivalent in scale to 10pt.
 Arial or 12pt.
 Times New Roman are acceptable.
 Italicized fonts may be used for non-English words and quotations.
 Size applies to all text including captions, footnotes/endnotes, citations, etc. Embedded fonts are REQUIRED in the final copy that will be submitted for online publication.
 Follow the instructions for your word processing software to embed fonts prior to converting the final approved thesis or dissertation to PDF.
-See additional instructions at this Link for the manuscript requirements that you will need to follow prior to submitting a final, approved copy online.
+See the instructions "Preparing your manuscript for submission" from ProQuest ETD for the manuscript requirements that you will need to follow prior to submitting a final, approved copy online.